Brendan Mullin one of the last great Irish players of rugby’s amateur era

-Brendan Mullin (61), who has been found guilty on 12 charges of stealing hundreds of thousands of euro from Bank of Ireland Private Bank when he was its managing director a decade ago, was one of the last great Irish players of rugby’s amateur era.
+Brendan Mullin (61), who has been sentenced to three years in prison for stealing over €500,000 from Bank of Ireland, was one of the last great Irish players of rugby’s amateur era.

-Born in Jerusalem, he was educated at Blackrock College, which he captained to a Schools Senior Cup success, scoring a hat-trick of tries in the final against King’s Hospital.
+Born in Jerusalem, he was educated at Blackrock College, Dublin, which he captained to a Schools Senior Cup success, scoring a hat-trick of tries in the final against King’s Hospital.
 He was also twice the senior boys All Ireland 110m hurdles champion (1980-1981).

 He made his Ireland debut against the Grand Slam-winning Australia side in November 1984, a losing start as the home side went down 16-9, but there was better fortune around the corner as he was part of Mick Doyle’s Triple Crown and championship winning side (1985) in his rookie Test season.
 Mullin scored his first Irish try in that campaign, where he blocked down England fullback Chris Martin’s kick and regathered to dot down.